 New college hires (NCH) that drive NXP development with innovative and creative energy are one of our most valuable assets.
 The last

-already introduced the recently launched Sales & Applications Training
+already introduced the recently launched Sales and Applications Training

 Program.
 It was created to leverage the potential of our recent college